 More ways to give help:

 As we shift our inventory to be as nimble as possible to meet the ever-changing need, funds are the resource we need most.
-They allow us to make purchases in bulk, and tailor our operation as needed in the coming days and weeks.
+They allow us to make purchases in bulk, and tailor our operation as needed in the weeks and months.

 Also, the Food Bank greatly relies on our volunteers, especially in times of crisis.
 If you are a healthy adult and want to volunteer, you can self-schedule a shift at foodbankcenc.org/volunteer